 Each household may come once a calendar month.
 Everyone living in the home is considered one household.

 We offer Scholastic Books free, for the children in your family.
 They are for your children to read and enjoy.

 Pantry options are based on availability and change daily.

-Wabash County Transit provides free rides to and from any food pantry in Wabash County.
+Wabash County Transit offers free rides to any soup kitchen, pantry, WIC Office and 85 Hope in Wabash County.